CristianRomero1234/App_asistente_estudio/README.md

 Keys for completing this tutorial:

 - Compare the code you write with the examples provided.
 - Research what you don't understand.
-But don't let "not knowing" be an obstacle for writting the code provided.
+But don't let "not knowing" be an obstacle for writing the code provided.
 - Mind your keystrokes when transcribing. (type what you read, not what you "think" you read)
 - Type the code by yourself (you can copy it and paste it, but imagine the next examples as "pictures" of how the file should look like after each new addition)